Passaic County NJ Uncontested Divorce Lawyers

 Often, the concept of divorce conjures up images of ugly battles, drawn-out court proceedings, and mudslinging that leaves both parties mentally and emotionally exhausted.
 Protracted and contentious divorces can be financially depleting and extremely stressful.
 Fortunately, uncontested divorces, often referred to as “no fault,” provide divorcing couples with the opportunity to eliminate blame from the equation.
 By avoiding the blame game, you and your spouse can pursue negotiation and compromise to arrive at mutually-agreeable outcomes that best serve the interests of everyone involved.

-At Del Sardo & Montanari, our skilled divorce and family law attorneys are well-equipped to handle all aspects of the divorce process.
+At The Montanari Law Group, our skilled divorce and family law attorneys are well-equipped to handle all aspects of the divorce process.
 Utilizing our extensive knowledge and experience, we regularly assist clients pursuing uncontested or no fault divorces in West Milford, Wayne, Clifton, Totowa, and throughout Passaic and Essex counties.
-Our family law practice is led by Senior Partner Darren J. Del Sardo, who has been honored with inclusion in the Super Lawyers List published by Thomas Reuters every year since 2011.
-He was also recently named among the Nation’s Top 1% of attorneys by the National Association of Distinguished Counsel.
 When you come to us with your case, we will listen to fully understand your situation, your critical concerns, and your goals.
 We will then work with you to formulate a strategy for moving forward and facilitate decisions regarding property division, child custody, parenting time (visitation), child support and alimony.

 To discuss your case with a member of our family law team, contact our Passaic County offices at 973-233-4396 or toll free at 888-877-7985 for a cost-free consultation.